joelparkerhenderson/inclusive-language/doc/questions-and-answers.md

 * Does it matter to the people that “Strangler” is a technology term?
 No.

-* Does it matter to the people that teamwork is suffering?
+* Does it matter to the people that teamwork is impeded?
 Yes.

 We learned: